-The financial statements were prepared in accordance with Canadian accounting standards for notfor-profit organizations (ASNFPO).
+The financial statements were prepared in accordance with Canadian accounting standards for notfor-profit organizations (ASNPO).
+Canadian accounting standards for not-for-profit organizations are part of Canadian GAAP.

 3. Summary of significant accounting policies

 Fund accounting

 The Northwest Territories Law Foundation follows the restricted fund method of accounting.
 A fund is a set of accounts established to classify resources according to specific activities.
 The following funds are maintained: